 Records management is the systematic control of records throughout their lifecycle - from their creation or receipt to their disposal or transfer to the University Archives.
 Being mindful of the records we create and how we manage them has many benefits.
 It ensures that records of enduring historical, administrative, legal, or fiscal value are captured and preserved.
 It also allows for the timely destruction of records that are non-essential so that we may minimize litigation risks, reduce operating costs, and improve organization.

 All University employees are responsible for managing the records in their custody.
-The University Records Management Policy indicates specific recordkeeping responsibilities of University employees and sets expectations for how records management will be implemented at Princeton.
+The University Records Management Framework provides guidance for employees to support their records management efforts.

-Princeton University Records Management is located in the Seeley G. Mudd Library, home of the University Archives.
-In addition to providing direction regarding how and when to destroy obsolete records we also facilitate the transfer of permanent records to the University Archives.
+Princeton University Records Management is located in the Seeley G. Mudd Manuscript Library, home of the University Archives.
+In addition to providing direction regarding when and how to destroy obsolete records we also facilitate the transfer of permanent records to the University Archives.

 A week and a half ago, when everyone on the East coast was preparing for Hurricane Sandy, most of us were thinking about water, flashlights, sump pump backup power, and gasoline.
 How many people...
 Read More